Jaykarthik06/Opencvsketch/README.md

 5.Blend the grayscale image from step 1 with the blurred negative from step 3 using a color dodge.

-Here are samples which got from the code and i have tried to drawn those on the wall and sheets
+Here are samples which got from the code